 Reduced Charting Errors

 As noted in the above study, many of the fraudulent claims found by NCMIC were related to coding errors.
 Using an EHR can protect you legally by reducing the occurrence of charting mistakes.
 One of the ways it does this is by using a system which maximizes workflow, thereby increasing efficiency and decreasing workload.
-A system that seamlessly links notes to billing is one of the best ways to keep EHR records and billing accounts consistent and accurate.
+A system that seamlessly links notes to billing is one of the best ways to keep EHR and billingaccounts consistent and accurate.

 EHRs also reduce errors by notifying you if an error exists.
 For example, an automatically generated interoffice alert of a preventative maintenance patient is on Medicare and should be billed out as such can save you from potential insurance liability.
 Another auto alert may be generated for providers when a patient has dangerously high blood pressure.
 These type of high-quality record keeping makes it easier for you, the DC, to support the clinical decisions you make regarding patient care or insurance policies.